GutD0103/Irrigation-System/server/README.md

 The REST API to the example app is described below.

 ## Get Schedule
-Retrieves the schedule of streaming tasks.
+Retrieves the schedule of tasks.

 ### Request